Biological control strategies in apple trees

 New natural parasitoid enemies (Ascogaster quadridentata) were introduced for the control of eggs-larvae and (Mastrus ridibundus) for the control of larvae, beginning their colonization in the field.
 Several species of oophages were selected to control carpocapsa and leafrollers as integrated pest management (IPM) strategies.
 The use of oophageal parasitoids (Trichogramma spp.)
 For the control of the apple worm and leaf rollers was successfully evaluated in the three countries through biological flood control strategies.
 The use of entomopathogenic fungi (Beaveria bassiana and Metarhiziumanisopliae) was experimented with excellent results.
 The role of pheromone traps was evaluated with positive results, as well as the importance of "attracides" for the control of "lizards".

-The existence of the pear and apple worm (Cydia pomonella) has become a critical factor of extreme gravity that acts as a limitation to the maintenance and expansion of the fruit agribusiness in the region.
+The existence of the pear and apple worm (Cydia pomonella) has become a critical factor that acts as a limitation to the maintenance and expansion of the fruit agribusiness in the region.

 Eduardo N. Botto.